rezaarshad/jenkins-pipeline/README.md

 # jenkins pipeline shared library
-This repository is an example for deploying maven based prohjects using Jenkins.
+This repository is an example for deploying maven based projects using Jenkins.

 ## Plugins (need to be installed on Jenkins)